dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Compute Virtualisation:</mark> It is a technique of masking or abstracting the physical compute hardware and enabling multiple operating systems (OSs) to run concurrently on a single or clustered physical machine(s).

 Enables creation of multiple virtual machines (VMs), each running an OS and application
 - VM is a logical entity that looks and behaves like physical machine
 - Virtualisation layer resides between hardware and VMs -> Also known as hypervisor
-- VMs are provided with standardized hardware resources
+- VMs are provided with standardised hardware resources

 ![](https://i.imgur.com/lL4unw0.png)